YourLabXYZ/PyPIxz-LITE/SECURITY.md

 ## Security Best Practices for Users

-To ensure the security of your environment when using **PIP-Installer**, we recommend:
+To ensure the security of your environment when using **PyPIz**, we recommend:
 - Always using the latest version of the software.
 - Running the application in a secure Python environment (e.g., virtual environments).
 - Reviewing third-party dependencies included in your `requirements.txt`.